skapoor8/loki/README.md

 10. Hot reload
 11. client side routing
 12. Better event handling... (call code from templates)
+13. modules, and project organization?

 ## Todo
+0. Figure out development+testing, and prod work flow -> document it
-1. Get build and serve scripts running [1]
+1. Get build and serve scripts running [X]
-2. Get new script working [2]
+2. Get new script working [X]
 2. Infer bootstrap component and app selector from js-main
-3. Make store [3]
+3. Make store
 4. Event listeners need to accept args/run any code... or do away with it
+5. Add models
+6. Add service -> [Nope] don't need this.
+Just use objects for single ton services...
+7. Add loki version in files
+8. How will people use loki? install globally?

+## Bugs/Issues
+1. Click on child does not trigger click on parent... does this make sense...?
+2. Why is auto-attach event listeners only called in toplevel components?